Frequently Asked Questions

 Q: What scores are the faculty review committee looking for on the GRE general exam?

-A: GRE scores should be in the 45th percentile or above in the verbal and quantitative sections and 4.0 on the analytical writing section.
-Don’t be discouraged from applying if your scores are lower, however — often a lower score can be offset by a high GPA, strong letters of recommendation, a strong goals statement, or a combination of these.
+A: GRE scores should be in the 45th percentile or above in the verbal and quantitative sections and 3.5 on the analytical writing section.

 Q: What type of background is needed to apply to the Bioinformatics & Computational Biology programs?